Her Body and Other Parties: "The Husband Stitch"

 Winner of the 2014 Nebula novelette award, "The Husband Stitch" is the introducing short story in Her Body and Other Parties.
-Machado originally published this short story on October 28, 2014 in an online writing publishing website named Granta.
+Machado originally published this short story on October 28, 2014 in the prominent UK literary journal Granta.
 "The Husband Stitch" was then published in Her Body and Other Parties in 2017.

 Drawing on old folklore and urban legends like "The Girl with the Green Ribbon" in its depiction by Alvin Schwartz, "The Husband Stitch" is narrated by a woman with a green ribbon around her neck.
 In the story, all women have a specific location and color to their ribbon.
 The narrator talks the reader through her sexual explorations, marriage, motherhood, and the extent in which the "good" men in her life lead to her demise.

 The short story begins at a party where the narrator meets her future husband and the father to her child.
 Upon meeting the boy at the party, the two fall madly in love, and they freely explore each other's sexual desires.
 However, the narrator has set boundaries in terms of what she allows from him.
 One of her two rules in their relationship is that he must never touch or untie her ribbon.
 Despite her objections, her husband becomes obsessed with trying to touch and loosen the ribbon and tries at any chance he can get.
 This problem only gets worse for her when she gives birth to their son, as he also becomes increasingly curious of her ribbon.

 Hoping to raise her son to become a better man, the narrator retells passed down urban legends told in the female perspective to him.
 With time, the stories become less frequently told, and her son becomes less and less interested.
 Similarly, it becomes increasingly harder for the narrator to keep her husband from touching her ribbon.
 Eventually, the narrator allows her ribbon to be untied, and the consequences that follow are life changing.